Tracking the Tropics: Tropical Storm Fred nears Dominican Republic with Florida in forecast path

 It will likely remain a tropical storm as it moves north into the Gulf of Mexico and passes by Tampa Bay late Saturday and Sunday, according to the latest forecast track.
 The National Weather Service said Monday that South Florida could see “widespread and heavy rain” late this week and over the weekend.

-Fred is forecast to dump 2 to 4 inches on Puerto Rico and the Dominican Republic with some areas seeing isolated amounts of 6 inches.
+Fred is forecast to dump 3 to 5 inches across the Dominican Republic with some areas seeing isolated amounts of 8 inches.
 Forecasters say the heavy rain could lead to dangerous flooding and mudslides.
 Haiti, the Turks and Caicos, eastern Bahamas and eastern Cuba could see 1 to 3 inches of rain with some areas seeing isolated amounts of 5 inches.

 A Tropical Storm Warning is in effect for: